 Because of this harshness of language, of interpretation, of philosophy—for Patanjali was first and foremost a philosopher—the Yoga Sutras never became popular in India, writes Feuerstein.
 Why?
 Because the Indian people, as Gregory David Robert writes in his bestselling book Shantaram, they are all about the heart.
 They live first and foremost in the heart.

 And so do women.
 And so do the Tantrics.
-And that is why I prefer the Tantric interpretation of yoga: that yoga is about uniting consciousness through the way of the heart, through the way of love for the Divine.
+And that is why I prefer the Tantric interpretation of yoga: that yoga is about uniting consciousness through the way of the heart, through the way of love for the Divine.(Bjonnes, in Elephant Journal)

 Their Tantra-influenced philosophy reflects most clearly an abundant and sensuous attitude toward yoga and spiritual life that is very popular now, and I find it attractive, though I don’t agree with her characterization of the sutra as encouraging harshness.
-It’s just not Patañjali’s Yoga Sutra, and Bjonnes admits as much: “There is really nothing about the heart or about unity in Patanjali’s original sutra.”
-He simply “prefer[s] the Tantric interpretation” (as well as a gender and race essentialism I find problematic).
+It’s just not Patañjali’s Yoga Sūtra, and Bjonnes admits as much: “There is really nothing about the heart or about unity in Patanjali’s original sutra.”
+He simply “prefer[s] the Tantric interpretation” (or his version of it, as well as a gender and race essentialism I find problematic).

 But if we give her citta as heart, then the only dramatic change in Devi’s version is the shift from a traditional translation of nirodha as “cessation”, “stilling”, or “containing”, to “uniting”.
-Here, however, if we remember Vijñanabhikshu and the devotional interpretation of yoga most common in the Puranas: Union with God, we have a recognizable bhakti gloss of the sutra.
+Here, however, if we remember Vijñanabhikshu and the devotional interpretation of yoga most common in the Purāṇas: Union with God, we have a recognizable bhakti gloss of the sutra.
 Devi’s version performs a 180 on the meaning of nirodha, but Krishnamacharya’s son and heir T.K.V.
 Desikachar does a similar move, emphasizing the directing of the mind rather than its stilling: